RadLuli/Ampersand/DEFS/notes.md

 Private annotations (scrapbooks) are, by definition, completely free and editable and can be completely deleted.
 A private annotation can only be made public by its author from his device(s).
 Screenshots can be immediately deleted without any prior notice.

 The system does not care about the origin or piracy of books.
 There is no store.

+The system is designed to work seamlessly, no matter its connection status.
+In offline mode, all social features will be disabled, and some activities, like mesh upload or update can be stored for later usage.

+---
+### To do:
+- Understand mind maps, if they are a trademark of Buzan.
+- Understand mind maps, their effect as forms of learning and communication.
+- Is it worth to keep each public map independent or to assume right away that all the recorded interpretations of a book will be parts of the same public mesh, or whether this may result in information overload.
+- How to combine all this information avoiding excess, redundancy or recursion?
+The same goes for both direct references to books and meshes, as well as indirect references.
+One idea might be to use a point structure such as “pagerank” to assign relevance in the information landscape.
+Something similar to the academic impact factor.

+---

+[^1]: A hyperbolic tree is an information visualization and graph drawing method inspired by hyperbolic geometry.
+Nodes in focus are placed in the center and given more room, while out-of-focus nodes are compressed near  boundaries.
+Focusing on a different node brings it and its children to the center of the disk, while uninteresting portions of the tree are compressed.
+Hyperbolic trees employ hyperbolic space, which intrinsically has "more room" than Euclidean space.
+The Poincaré disk model of hyperbolic geometry displays the entire hyperbolic plane within a unit disk, making the entire tree visible at once.
+The unit disk gives a fish-eye lens view of the plane, giving more emphasis to nodes which are in focus and displaying nodes further out of focus closer to the boundary of the disk.
+Hyperbolic trees were patented in the U.S. by Xerox in 1996, since expired.
+See http://en.wikipedia.org/wiki/Hyperbolic_tree

+[^2]: the term "Mind Map" was popularized by Tony Buzan, and can even be a trademark.
+Anyway, it's just a part of what a Mesh can become.